A-Syed-00/Capstone_Projects/README.md

 https://a-syed-00.github.io/Capstone_Projects/

 ** 📂 Files:**
-- (Project 1/Capstone Project Report.Rmd): Full reproducible analysis and code.
+- (https://github.com/A-Syed-00/Capstone_Projects/blob/main/project1/Project1.Rmd): Full reproducible analysis and code.
-- (Project 1/STA 490 Capstone-Project-Report.docx): Knitted Word report with visualizations.
+- (https://github.com/A-Syed-00/Capstone_Projects/blob/main/project1/Project1-Report.docx): Knitted Word report with visualizations.

 ---

 ## 🧰 How to View the Projects
 You can explore each project folder directly in this repository.
-- The `.Rmd` files show the full R code and workflow.
+- The `.Rmd` file show the full R code and workflow.
-- The `.docx` files can be downloaded to view the final report.
+- The `.docx` file can be downloaded to view the final report.
+- The `.html` file opens up to a webpage displaying the final report.

 ---